Skip navigation

 Working together to prepare for natural hazards

-It’s important owners and tenants of apartments and shared property are aware of natural hazards and involved in preparing and planning for a disaster.
+It’s important owners and tenants of apartments and shared property are aware of natural hazards and involved in preparing and planning for them.

 This might include: